SkafteNicki/dtu_mlops/s2_organisation_and_version_control/dvc.md

 experiments in general.
 But how does it deal with these large data files?
 Essentially, `DVC` will just keep track of a small *metafile* that will then point to some remote location where your original data is stored.
 Metafiles essentially work as placeholders for your data files.
-Your large data files are then stored in some remote location such as Google Drive or a `S3` bucket from Amazon.
+Your large data files are then stored in some remote location such as Google Drive or an `S3` bucket from Amazon.

 <figure markdown>
 ![Image](../figures/dvc.png){ width="700" }